pinecoders/pine-utils/snippets/readme.md

 You have three options if you want to contribute:

-1. Fork the repo, add your pre-formatted snippets using the supplied templates in the categories already defined and issue a PR.
+1. Fork the repo, use the supplied snippet templates to format each of your snippet, add them to the existing categories and issue a PR.
 1.

+- Authors are recognized in each snippet.
+- No coding conventions are enforced in the repo.
+It's more important to share the code than to have uniform code.
+If you are interested in following a standard, use the [PineCoders Coding Conventions](<http://www.pinecoders.com/coding_conventions "Pine Coding Conventions").